Home

 They sprout well between 66 and 78 degrees F (19-26°C), and a little cooler at night.
 I have no experience germinating them outside that temperature range.
 I recommend placing a minimum/maximum thermometer near the pots.

 Place the pots in a bright spot out of direct sun.
-An LED or fluorescent bulb kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").
+A bright LED light kept 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").

-Fertilizing -- The first 2 months, feed weekly with a small amount of dilute (1/8 strength) liquid fertilizer.
+Fertilizing -- Once they're a week old, give a small amount of dilute (1/8 strength) liquid fertilizer.
 Hydroponic fertilizer is ideal for small seedlings, because it is easily absorbed and contains all essential nutrients.
-After 2 months, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.
-Or continue feeding weekly with liquid fertilizer at 1/8 strength.
+Repeat the feeding in 2 weeks, and again 2 weeks later.
+After that, you may switch to a granular fertilizer that contains micronutrients, following the dosage on the package.

-Lighting -- Impatiens tuberosa grows well in bright shade, dappled sunlight, or morning sun.
-It might be able to handle more sunlight, but it will need more frequent watering and feeding.
+Lighting -- Impatiens tuberosa grows well in bright shade or weak sun.
+Older plants might be able to handle stronger sunlight if they don't wilt, but they will need more frequent watering and feeding.
 Just avoid strong sunlight until the plants are a few months old.

 Transplanting -- When your plants are about 2 inches tall (5 cm), gently transfer them to pots about 3 inches tall (8 cm).
 Try not to disturb the roots when repotting.